shubhxms/shubhxms.github.io/content/_index.md

 ## now
 - Learning core CS stuff
   - Operating Systems
-  - Graph theory
-  - Networking (in Jan.
-'24)
+  - Networking
-  - Blockchains (in Jan.
-'24)
 - Trying out
   - Functional Programming
   - ~~building wrappers~~ Learning about Deep Learning (buzz-maxx)
   - Ultimate Frisbee (learned about this recently, hmu if you're in Ahmedabad and wish to play)
 - Reading
   - The Information: A History, a Theory, a Flood by James Gleick
-  - Siddhartha by Hermann Hesse
+  - The Man Who Bent Light: Father of Fiber Optics by Narinder Singh Kapany
 - Watching Sapolskys' lectures on [Human Behavioral Biology](https://youtube.com/playlist?list=PL848F2368C90DDC3D)
 - Check [/stream](/stream) for link-drops and pictures